python33r/uol-covid/README.md

     python uol-covid.py cases.csv

-To scrape case data and append to an existing file:
+To scrape case data and update an existing CSV file:

-    python uol-covid.py -a cases.csv
+    python uol-covid.py --update cases.csv

+Note: if the newly-scraped data contains records whose dates match existing records, those existing records will be replaced by the new data.

 ## Scraper Dependencies